-Nomination and support letters will be accepted until the deadline of July 1, 2021.
-Please send all nomination letters to Dick Powis at firstname.lastname@example.org.
-The award recipient will be honored during the SMA Business Meeting and Award Ceremony at the 2021 AAA Annual Meeting.
+Nomination and support letters will be accepted until the deadline of July 1, 2023.
+Please send all nomination letters to Yesmar Oyarzun at email@example.com.
+The award recipient will be honored during the SMA Business Meeting and Award Ceremony at the 2023 AAA Annual Meeting.

 Previous recipients of the Carole H. Browner Graduate Student Mentorship Award:

 Merav Shohet (2022)